Call-for-Code/Solution-Starter-Kit-Hunger-2021/README.md

 [![Watch the video](https://github.com/Call-for-Code/Liquid-Prep/blob/master/images/readme/IBM-interview-video-image.png)](https://youtu.be/vOgCOoy_Bx0)

-## The Architecture
+## The architecture

 ![Digital Co-Operative Management System](https://github.com/Call-for-Code/Solution-Starter-Kit-Hunger-2021/blob/master/architecture_diagram.png)

-## Flow

-1. User uses their non-smartphone camera to capture a photo of their product yield to send for quality testing and analysis.
+1. The user uses their non-smart phone camera to capture a photo of their product yield to send for quality testing and analysis.
-2. User sends a camera image and/or a text message through their non-smartphone messenger.
+1. The user sends a camera image or a text message through their non-smart phone messenger.
-3. The image and/or message is redirected to the Twilio MMS Messaging service or to the Telstra MMS Messaging service for users located in Australia.
+1. The image or message is redirected to the Twilio Programmable Messaging service or to the Telstra Messaging service for users located in Australia.
-4. Twilio MMS Messaging or Telstra MMS Messaging will forward the message to the Node-RED app hosted on IBM Cloud.
+1. Twilio MMS Messaging or Telstra MMS Messaging forwards the message to the Node-RED app hosted on IBM Cloud.
-5. The Node-RED app interacts with IBM Cloud Pak for Data AI/ML service to get the response.
+1. The Node-RED app interacts with IBM Cloud Pak for Data as a Service AI and machine learning services to get the response.
-6. Cloud Object Storage is provisioned to receive the images and/or message data.
+1. IBM Cloud Object Storage is provisioned to receive the images or message data.
-7. The image and/or message data is added to the available Cloud Object Storage.
+1. The image or message data is added to the available IBM Cloud Object Storage.
-8. IBM Cloud Pak for Data AI/ML service does the necessary computations and returns a response.
+1. The IBM Cloud Pak for Data as a Service AI and machine learning services run the necessary computations and return a response.
-9. The Node-RED app processes the response and converts it to user-readable format and forwards to the digital co-operative management system app UI.
-(Optional: to Twilio or Telstra)
+1. The Node-RED app processes the response, converts it to a user-readable format, and forwards it to the digital co-operative management system app UI (Optional: to Twilio or Telstra).
-10. The response is then sent to the digital co-operative management system UI.
+1. The response is sent to the digital co-operative management system UI.
-11. The Co-op Admin is able to view the response via the digital co-operative management system UI.
+1. The co-op administrator is able to view the response through the digital co-operative management system UI.
-12. (Optional: Twilio or Telstra forwards the response message as a reply to the User through their messaging apis)
+1. Twilio or Telstra forwards the response message as a reply to the user through their messaging apis.
+(Optional)
-13. (Optional: The user will receive this as a response from IBM Cloud Pak for Data AI/ML service on their phone's messenger)
+1. The user receives this as a response from the IBM Cloud Pak for Data as a Service AI and machine learning services on their phone's messenger.
+(Optional)

-## Getting Started
+## Getting started

 You can create a solution based on the proposed solution architecture by exploring the following resources on [IBM Developer](https://developer.ibm.com/).